mscolnick/bauplan-examples/README.md

 The code in there is heavily commented, so you can explore it directly in the notebook.

-## More about bauplan

-Bauplan is the programmable lakehouse: you can load, transform, query data all from your code (CLI or Python).
-You can learn more [here](https://www.bauplanlabs.com/), read the [docs](https://docs.bauplanlabs.com/) or explore its [architecture](https://arxiv.org/pdf/2308.05368) and [ergonomics](https://arxiv.org/pdf/2404.13682).

-To use Bauplan, you need an API key for our preview environment: you can request one [here](https://www.bauplanlabs.com/#join).

-Note: the current SDK version is `0.0.3a182` but it is subject to change as the platform continues to evolve - ping us if you need help with any of the APIs used in this project.

 ## Do you wanna know more?

 Bauplan is the serverless lakehouse: you can load, transform, query data all from your code (CLI or Python).
 You can learn more [here](https://www.bauplanlabs.com/), read the [docs](https://docs.bauplanlabs.com/) or explore its [architecture](https://arxiv.org/pdf/2308.05368) and [ergonomics](https://arxiv.org/pdf/2404.13682).